banzaicloud/koperator-docs/docs/external-listener/index.md

 To consume messages from this listener using the Kafka 3.1.0 (and above) console consumer, complete the following steps:

-1. Set the producer properties like this.
+1. Set the consumer properties like this.
 Replace the parameters between brackets as needed for your environment:

     ```ini
     group.id=consumer-1